Skip to content

 Introduction

-This section provides an overview of the various types of widgets available in VIZ.
+This section provides an overview of the various types of widgets available in Viz.
 Each widget serves a specific purpose, enabling users to build interactive, insightful, and visually rich dashboards.
 New widgets and features are added regularly to expand the platform’s capabilities.

 Available Widgets